Get alerts of updates about «Use of MoBa in meta-analyses»

-Manuscripts must be sent to the MoBa administration (email@example.com ) for approval prior to submission to a journal.
+Manuscripts for primary meta-analysis must be sent to the MoBa administration ( ) for approval prior to submission to a journal.
 The manuscript must be accompanied with a completed ‘Checklist for papers’ and a protocol.
+Manuscripts from secondary analysis does not require approval by MoBa.

 A copy of the manuscript and syntax or study protocol will be saved for documentation purposes.

 This standard text may be used for journals requesting access to the research file:

 “The consent given by the MoBa participants does not allow for the storage of individual level data in any repositories or journals.
-Researchers who want to request access to data sets for replication should submit an application to firstname.lastname@example.org.
-Access to MoBa data sets requires approval from The Regional Committee for Medical and Health Research Ethics in Norway and a formal agreement with MoBa.”
+Researchers who request access to MoBa data sets should submit an application through www.helsedata.no.
+Access to data sets requires approval from The Regional Committee for Medical and Health Research Ethics in Norway and a formal agreement with MoBa.”

 2.2 MoBa Citation and Acknowledgement